azrieltomas/8mm-Digitaliser/README.md

 ### Film Holder and Advancer
 This is a series of 3D printed parts to hold the film in place and advance it past a lamp.
 To save time, I designed it without a base, and bolted each piece to a wooden board.
 Parts requiring a bit of accuracy were printed with a base.
 Partially inspired by the operation of a cassette, the film is advanced by a single sprocket, and rests on a series of rollers (or just plastic cylinders to aid alignment and tension).

 The single driving sprocket was designed around the stepper motor used (a cheap-ish Jaycar YM2754 I've had sitting around for years), which steps 7.5 degrees with each movement.
-Given that 8mm film sprocket holes are spaced 3.81 mm apart, the radius of the sprocket needs to be 29.106 mm.
+Given that 8mm film perforations are spaced 3.81 mm apart, the radius of the sprocket needs to be 29.106 mm.
 While the printer may not achieve this accuracy, the hope is any deviation causes a constant shift that can be countered later when cropping the photos.

 For a lamp I used a battery powered LED lamp designed to be fitted to a camera horseshoe as kind of not-quite-ring lamp.